miso-lims/miso-lims/docs/user_manual/samples.md

 MISO can be configured with a naming scheme appropriate for your organization.
 For more details about this configuration, see [Naming Scheme](site_configuration.html#naming_schemes) in the Site Configuration section.

-For samples, the naming scheme specifies whether or not duplicate aliases are allowed, and may also specifies a pattern that all sample aliases must follow.
+For samples, the naming scheme specifies whether or not duplicate aliases are allowed, and may also specify a pattern that all sample aliases must follow.
 If such a pattern is specified, then the aliases will be compared to this pattern whenever saving a sample.
 If the alias does not follow the pattern specified by the naming scheme, of if there is a duplicate alias when not allowed, the save will fail and a validation message will state the cause.